ybakos/cs261-dynamic-array/README.md

 ## Run the Test Suite

-`python3 -m unittest test_sorted_list`
+`python3 -m unittest test_dynamic_array`

-Open both *test_sorted_list.py* and *sorted_list.py* in your editor of choice.
-Modify the implementation in *sorted_list.py* to pass the first test.
+Open both *test_dynamic_array.py* and *dynamic_array.py* in your editor of choice.
+Modify the implementation in *dynamic_array.py* to pass the first test.
 Once it passes, create a commit.
 Then, uncomment the next test, and re-run the test suite.
 Implement what's necessary to pass the test, and then repeat this process.

 **But wait!**